Llysfaen F.C.: History

 In their first season in the new league, they finished 5th out of 14 teams.
 They also reached the semi-final of the REM Jones Cup, but lost 5–0 to Abergele.
 2021–22 also marked the first time the club entered the Welsh Cup, where they would reach the second qualifying round, losing 4–0 to Llanelwy Athletic.
 This was followed by a 10th-place finish the following season, and an 11–0 loss to Llannefydd in the first qualifying round of the Welsh Cup.

 In October 2023 long-serving manager Emlyn Robert Jones resigned and left the club.
 That season they had already knocked out fourth-tier Llansannan in the Welsh Cup, coming back from 2–0 down to win 3–2.
 His final game was a 2–1 win over Henllan.
 Sean Sheridan took over as interim manager.
 They went on to finish 7th, and lost in the second qualifying round of the Welsh Cup to Holyhead Hotspur.

 Llysfaen started the 2024–25 season poorly, losing 5–1 to Talysarn Celts in the first qualifying round of the Welsh Cup.
 In November 2024 they appointed a new manager, James Sweetman, replacing Dan Ashton.
 The club finished 7th for a second consecutive season.

 For the 2025–26 season the club brought in a new management team, with Gaz Dentith and Gaz Sorfleet joining the club.
+The team finished 8th out of 9 teams in the league.
+In the 2026–27 season, back-to-back 3–2 wins at home against Towyn and Bethesda Rovers saw the team qualify for the first round proper of the Welsh Cup for the first time in its history.
+They were again drawn at home in the first round, against Barmouth & Dyffryn United, and a 92nd minute winner from Ryan Watson confirmed a 2–1 win as the fifth-tier side progressed to the second round.